isayiahlim/SLN-One-Click/README.md

 3.  **Win:** As soon as the page loads, the SLN is already in the box.
 Just hit "Update Schedule" (or enable auto-submit in settings).

 ## ⚠️ Disclaimer
 **Use responsibly.** This tool is an *autofill utility*, similar to password managers.
 It is not a "bot" that spams the server with requests.
-However, automating university registration actions can exist in a gray area of student conduct codes.
+As per the registrar **[Policies and Procedures](https://registrar.washington.edu/register/policies-procedures/)**,

+> the use of robots and other automated tools to submit registration requests is expressly forbidden.

+This bot notably does NOT submit registration requests.
+A user must submit the request manually.

-* **Do not** modify the code to refresh the page automatically (this is "hammering" and will get you IP banned by UW IT).
+**Do not** modify the code to refresh the page automatically (this is "hammering" and will get you IP banned by UW IT).

-* The developers are not responsible for any misuse of this tool.
+The developers are not responsible for any misuse of this tool.

 ---
 *Built by Benoit Le, Daniel Zhang, and Isayiah Lim for the Autumn 2025 Claude Builders Club Hackathon*